jared-p/Data-Analysis-of-German-Car-Marketplace/README.md

 This milestone invloves cleaning the raw data set, then performing exploratory data analysis (EDA), then crease some data visualizations, and working with method chaning in Pandas.

 ### Milestone 3
-This milestone is a continuation of the previous milestone.
+This milestone is a continuation of the previous milestone; focusing on feedback provided by TA's.
 In addition, the data will be processed for the dashboard.

 ### Milestone 4

-Final submission of the project, followed by a presentation to the class.
+Final submission of the project, paired with a Tableau dashboard.

 ## Topic of Interest: Vehicle Marketplace